-Stephen R. Kellert, Tweedy/Ordway Professor of Social Ecology and Co-Director of the Hixon Center for Urban Ecology.
+Stephen R. Kellert Tweedy/Ordway Professor of Social Ecology.
 B.A., Cornell University; Ph.D., Yale University.
 Professor Kellert's research has focused on science, policy, and management relating to the interaction of people and the natural environment.
 Current research projects include studies of the theory, science, and practice of restorative environmental design; the theory and application of the concept of biophilia; connecting human and natural systems especially in urban watersheds; and the biocultural basis for an ethic toward the natural world.
-His books published since 1993 include Building for Life: Designing and Understanding the Human-Nature Connection (2005), Kinship to Mastery: Biophilia in Human Evolution and Development (1997), The Value of Life: Biological Diversity and Human Society (1996), The Biophilia Hypothesis (co-edited with E. O. Wilson, 1993), The Good in Nature and Humanity: Connecting Science, Religion, and Spirituality with the Natural World (coedited with T. Farnham, 2002), and Children and Nature: Psychological, Sociocultural, and Evolutionary Investigations (co-edited with P. H. Kahn, 2002).
+His books published since 1993 include Building for Life: Designing and Understanding the Human-Nature Connection (2005), Kinship to Mastery: Biophilia in Human Evolution and Development (1997), The Value of Life: Biological Diversity and Human Society (1996), The Biophilia Hypothesis (co-edited with E. O. Wilson, 1993), The Good in Nature and Humanity: Connecting Science, Religion, and Spirituality with the Natural World (co-edited with T. Farnham, 2002), and Children and Nature: Psychological, Sociocultural, and Evolutionary Investigations (co-edited with P. H. Kahn, 2002).
 He is a fellow of Branford College, an ISPS scholar at the Institution for Social and Policy Studies, director of the Center for Bioethics, and a faculty affiliate at the Peabody Museum.

-Xuhui Lee, Professor of Meteorology and Director of Doctoral Studies.
+Xuhui Lee Professor of Meteorology.
 B.Sc., M.Sc., Nanjing Institute of Meteorology, China; Ph.D., University of British Columbia.
 Professor Lee's research concerns the states and principles that govern the exchanges of radiation, heat, water, and trace gases between vegetation and the atmosphere.
-His areas of interest include forest meteorology, boundary-layer meteorology, air quality, micrometeorological instrumentation, and remote sensing.
+His areas of interest include forest meteorology, boundary-layer meteorology, air quality, micro-meteorological instrumentation, and remote sensing.
 His current research projects focus on land-air exchange of water and carbon dioxide isotopes, greenhouse gas fluxes in forests and cropland, air motion in the atmospheric boundary layer, and mercury emission to the atmosphere.